msnraju/fix-al-file-names/README.md

-# fix-al-file-names README
+# Fix AL File Names

-Use this extension to fix AL file names as per the best practices recommended by MicroSoft.
+Use this extension to fix AL file names as per the best practices recommended by Microsoft.

-## Features
+## Usage

-Run the Fix AL File Names command from the Command Palette (`Ctrl+Shift+P`) in the new window
+Run the 'Fix AL File Names' command from the Command Palette (`Ctrl+Shift+P`).

-**Enjoy!**